Venue: Virtual Meeting via Teams

 To note any items.

-To note the arrangements for the next meeting on 8 December 2020 at 11am.
+To note the arrangements for the next meeting to be held at 9.30am on Tuesday, 5 December 2023 at the Innovation Centre, Thetford.